thunderbird89/esf/stories/story-knock-knock.md

 > "Not all of it," Hayes said carefully.
 "But the essentials.
 That Earth was threatened.
 That we defended ourselves, with Federation support.
 That the threat is neutralized.
 And that we're entering a new era where humanity is no longer alone in the universe, but we're also no longer helpless."

 The President sat back in his chair, thinking.
-Hayes could see the wheels turning—political implications, public reaction, the historical weight of being the president who told the world about humanity's place in a hostile galaxy.
+Hayes could see the wheels turning - political implications, public reaction, the historical weight of being the president who told the world about humanity's place in a hostile galaxy.

 > "How do I sell this?"
 Trump asked, waving his hand dismissively.
-"Look, I get it—big battle, people died, very sad.
+"Look, I get it - big battle, people died, very sad.
 But how do I make this sound like a victory and not a near-disaster?
 How do I make this work for us politically?"

 General Morrison's jaw tightened visibly.
 Admiral Chen looked like she'd tasted something bitter.

 > "Mr. President," Hayes said carefully, trying to keep his voice level, "with respect, this isn't about politics.
-This is about—"
+This is about - "

 > "Everything is about politics, General.
 That's how the world works."
 Trump leaned forward.
 "We've got an alien invasion that nobody knew about, a secret space force that's been operating without Congressional oversight, and three dead pilots whose families I'm guessing don't know why their kids aren't coming home.
 That's a lot of problems.
 But it's also an opportunity if we frame it right."